yungshenglu/CrossyRoadEX/README.md

 # Crossy Road EX

-This repository is the final project in NCKU course "Window Programming".

----
-## Abstract

 **Crossy Road EX** is an implementation of the classic game [*Crossy Road*](https://play.google.com/store/apps/details?id=com.yodo1.crossyroad&hl=en_US) built in [Unity](https://unity3d.com/). *Crossy Road* is an arcade video game released on 20 November 2014.
 It was developed and published by Hipster Whale, with the name and concept of the game playing on the joke "Why did the chicken cross the road?"
 The game has been described as "endless Frogger."

 > More information about [Unity](https://unity3d.com/)